-Reviewers are encourage to provide detailed comments.
+Reviewers are encouraged to provide detailed comments.
 Several things to consider for reviewers are:

 - These should be suitable for transmission to the authors: use the comment to the author as an opportunity to seek clarification on any unclear points and for further elaboration.

-- If you have time, make suggestions as to how the author can improve clarity, succinctness, and the overall quality of presentation.
+- If you have time, make suggestions as to how the author can improve clarity, succinctness, and overall presentation quality.

-- Confirm whether you feel the subject of the paper is sufficiently interesting to justify its length; if you recommend shortening, it is useful to the author(s) if you can indicate specific areas where you think that shortening is required.
+- Confirm whether you feel the paper's subject is sufficiently interesting to justify its length; if you recommend shortening, it is useful to the author(s) if you can indicate specific areas where you think that shortening is required.

-- It is not the job of the reviewer to edit the paper for English, but it is helpful if you correct the English where the technical meaning is unclear.
+- It is not the reviewer's job to edit the paper for English, but it is helpful if you correct the English where the technical meaning is unclear.

 - Remember that authors will welcome positive feedback as well as constructive criticism from you.